DDonnelly123/lecture-notes/02-fork-exec-wait.md

   }
   ```

-* Zombie and orphan processes
+## Zombies and orphan processes
-    * Zombie
+  * What happens when an application terminates?
+    * The OS retains some state info of terminated processes
+      (so parent can find out reason for exiting)
+    * This takes up some memory
+    * calling wait() on a terminated process frees up this memory
   * This is the state where the child process terminates but the parent process hasn't called
     `wait()` yet.
   * When it happens, the kernel does not clean up the memory for the child process entirely
     and keeps certain pieces of information.
 The reason is that the parent process, at some
     later point, might want to know the exit status of the child process and call `wait()`.
   * If the child process is in this state, it is called a zombie process (i.e., the process's
     dead but not completely).
   * If the parent creates many child processes and doesn't call `wait()` on them for a long
     time, there will be many zombie processes occupying memory, which can be problematic.
 For
     example, the kernel may not be able to create new processes anymore.
 Thus, it is important
     to call `wait()` on child processes in a timely manner.
   * On Linux, if the parent terminates without calling `wait()` on the child process, it is
     adopted by `init` and `init` calls `wait()` on the child process.
     * Orphan
         * This is the state where the child process is running but the parent process has
           terminated.